JMPerez/jmperez.github.com/_posts/2010-06-21-tracking-action-execution-time-in-asp-net-mvc.md

 layout: post
 title: 'Tracking action execution time in ASP.Net MVC'
 date: 2010-06-21 16:33:44+00:00
-excerpt: This post shows how we can easily track the execution times of our actions and controllers by using a filter attribute
+description: This post shows how we can easily track the execution times of our actions and controllers by using a filter attribute
 tags:
   - actionfilterattribute